 It might be debatable whether, as some have argued, taxes are a prime mover of history.
 One cannot ignore facts, however.
-We have the recent memory of the American experience after the 2008 crisis when both tax authorities and MNEs were in need of revenue and neither was prepared to compromise easily.
+The American experience after the 2008 crisis, when both tax authorities and MNEs were in need of revenue and neither was prepared to compromise easily, should be borne in mind.
 Currently, it seems that the IRS, as well as several other tax authorities, is focusing more of its attention on international tax issues and, more specifically, transfer pricing.
 It is interesting that, due to a lack of resources, there is a move towards concentrating activity under a new strategy: the "campaign", whereby the IRS's Large Business and International Division selects a tax issue for audit, rather than auditing every potential issue on a taxpayer's return.